Puppies can win your heart in no time, and without them, you would feel incomplete.

 In both ways, it is suggested to make the puppy feel positive about wearing the collar.
 This can be done by allowing it time, space, and comfort.

-- If you have just bought a pup, give it time to become familiar with its new family members before you try to put on a collar.
+- If you have a new pup, give it time to become familiar with its new family members before you try to put on a collar.
 Give it a house tour and make it feel at home.
 Never try to force a canine to wear a collar on the very first day.
-After a day or two, when you think the puppy has gained enough familiarity, only then try to get the collar on its neck.
+After a day or two, when you think the puppy has gained enough comfort, only then try to get the collar on its neck.
 If it resists, stop right there, give it a treat, and never force it.

 - Make it a habit to offer it a treat whenever you attempt to get the collar on.